Firxiao/helm/README.md

 Once Helm has been set up correctly, add the repo as follows:

-  helm repo add aliyun-ddns https://helm.firxiao.com/
+  helm repo add oncloudops https://helm.oncloudops.com/

 If you had already added this repo earlier, run `helm repo update` to retrieve the latest versions of the packages.
-You can then run `helm search repo aliyun-ddns` to see the charts.
+You can then run `helm search repo oncloudops` to see the charts.

 To install the aliyun-ddns chart: